 A quick trip to the grocery store for some sweet sausage and fresh spinach seals the deal, I’ve got everything else in the pantry including several cans of fire-roasted tomatoes, I use them often because I love that little extra depth of flavor.
 Lots of garlic, tomato paste, chicken stock, and Italian seasoning give this soup a classic, homey vibe.
 I’ve added little ‘farfalline’ (itty bitty farfalle) pasta, but any small shape will work, including orzo, or rice shaped pasta.

-The soup can be ready in under an hour, but if you’d like to make it ahead, it will age beautifully overnight.
+Tip: the soup can be ready in under an hour, but if you’d like to make it ahead, it will age beautifully overnight.
 I would hold off on adding the greens until ready to serve, in that case, because they’ll lose their vibrant color.

-A soup diet is my secret weapon when I need to loose a few pounds
+ย A soup diet is my secret weapon when I need to loose a few pounds

 One of the biggest benefits for me to making lots of soup in January is that it helps me to lose any extra pounds I’ve gained over the holidays.
 Soup works well to control my appetite because the liquid fills me up and satisfies me quicker and for a longer time than regular meals.
 A soup like this Italian sausage and bean covers all of the food groups, too (remember tomatoes are a fruit!)
 After a month or two of making soup on a regular basis for dinner, I’m usually back on track and ready for spring.

-Tip: Adding pasta to soups is tricky because after only a short time it will absorb much of the broth and ruin the texture of the soup.
+Tip: adding pasta to soups is tricky because after only a short time it will absorb much of the broth and ruin the texture of the soup.
 The trick is to cook the pasta separately, and add it to each individual bowl as you serve, not to the pot of soup itself.
 It’s a small extra step but well worth it.

-Cozy soups for the win!
+more cozy soups for the win!

 A large enameled cast iron Dutch oven is a kitchen essential, and I think if you could have only one pot, it would be this one.
 It’s heavy (cooks evenly,) enameled (food doesn’t stick,) large (it can handle your biggest roast,) and gorgeous (I leave mine out on the stove!)
 I’m partial to my creamy white Le Creuset pot, which comes in a rainbow of colors.
+Lodge is a cheaper option that also comes in an array of colors.

 Italian Sausage and Bean Soup